zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     ax.set_title('traffic volume per weather features')
     plt.show()
 ```
-**Observation:** We find that almost all weather conditions yield similar traffic volumes expect for 'squal' in wich case we see a sudden drop in traffic intensity.
+**Observation:** We find that almost all weather conditions yield similar traffic volumes expect for 'squal' in which case we see a sudden drop in traffic intensity.
+Later stages, through correlation plots the relationships between the weather conditions and the traffic volume will be explored further to derive insightful patterns.

 ## Plot 4: (Aggregate) traffic volume over the years
 ```